-This requirement applies for all developments containing Part 3 buildings (as defined by the Vancouver Building By-law), except those rezoning to RM-8A, RM-8AN, and RR-1 district schedules.
+This requirement applies for all developments containing Part 3 buildings (as defined by the Vancouver Building By-law), except those rezoning to RM-8A and RR-1 districts.

 Rezoning applications to CD-1 zones shall include the design reports outlined in Sections 4.1, 4.2 and 4.3 of this bulletin.